Robert-M-Lucas/whython-8/README.md

 This is designed to work on Linux using `nasm` and `gcc` requiring a library with `free`, `malloc`, and `printf` to be present (should be by default, all may not be required if not used in your code).
-This may work in WSL
+This may work in WSL.

 The `master` branch should now contain a semi-stable version whereas the latest version can be found on `dev`.
 I also use `dev` to sync